-Allocations Scheme Panel Function Allocations Scheme Panel Members Approve a direct let for an applicant that does not meet the criteria list in 5.2.1 Housing and Benefits Manager Registered Provider Representative Approve a sensitive let requested by the Council in relation to an application or a partner landlord in relation to a property.
-(Housing and Wellbeing Senior Manager for complex cases or cases where the decision will have a negative impact on the household) Consider and approve Local Lettings Policies partner landlords may wish to introduce Housing and Wellbeing Senior Manager Growth Delivery Manager Registered Provider Representative Consultation with the Portfolio Holder with Responsibility for Housing and Wellbeing
+- Approve a direct let for an applicant does not meet the criteria list in 5.2.1 - Approve a sensitive let requested by the Council in relation to an application or a partner landlord in relation to a property.
+Simple cases will be heard by 3 panel members via an online platform and the decision ratified at the next full panel meeting.
+Complex cases or cases where the decision will have a negative impact on the household will be heard by the full panel. - Consider and approval Local Lettings Policies partner landlords may wish to introduce. - Hear appeals where an applicant has exercised their right to a review, remains dissatisfied with the outcome and wishes to take it further.